-- 1 EFRAG agrees with the IASB's objective to clarify how the requirements in IAS 1 Presentation of Financial Statements on classification of liabilities apply by removing the inconsistent terms in paragraphs 69(d) and 73 of IAS 1, which both define bases for the classification of a liability as non-current. - In EFRAG's view, the amendments proposed in the ED are clarifying, rather than changing, the existing requirements in IAS 1 and are likely to result in more consistent application of these principles by making it explicit that only rights in place at the reporting date should affect the classification of a liability.
-However, EFRAG believes that the difficulties in applying the classification requirements do not only relate to the inconsistent use of terms in paragraphs 69(d) and 73 of IAS 1.
-Rather, EFRAG believes that uncertainty exists in the application of the classification requirements when an entity has a right to defer the settlement of a liability that is subject to conditions. - Paragraph BC 4 in the basis for conclusions of the ED states that, when a right is subject to a condition, it is whether the entity is in compliance with that condition as at the end of the reporting period that determines whether the right should affect the classification.
-EFRAG believes that this guidance should be moved into the body of IAS 1.
-EFRAG also believes that, additional guidance should be provided where it
+- 4 EFRAG agrees with the IASB's objective to clarify how the requirements in IAS 1 on classification of liabilities apply by removing the inconsistent terms in paragraphs 69(d) and 73 of IAS 1 Presentation of Financial Statements, which both define bases for the classification of a liability as non-current. - 5 In EFRAG's view, the proposed Amendments are clarifying, rather than changing, the existing requirements contained in IAS 1 and are likely to result in more consistent application of these principles by making it explicit that only rights in place at the reporting date should affect the classification of a liability.

+IASB ED: Classification of Liabilities - Proposed amendments to IAS 1

-- might be difficult to assess whether an entity is in compliance with conditions at the reporting date.
-Examples include situations described in the following paragraph. - An entity has a loan with a contractual maturity of less than 12 months and a roll over option to extend the maturity for more than 12 months subject to respecting a financial covenant (such as loan to value below 90%) and, either: - (a) The covenant is calculated with reference to the financial position at a date after the end of the reporting period (31 March) but the entity determines at the reporting date (31 December) that it would breach the covenant had the test been performed with reference to the financial data at the reporting date; or - (b) The covenant is calculated with reference to the financial position as of the reporting date but based on the annual audited financial statements that are only available at a later date (31 March).
-When approved, the financial statements show that the covenant is breached. - In the above fact patterns, one view is that the entity has not yet breached any covenant at the end of the reporting period, because the breach is only determined at a later date.
-An alternative view is that the circumstances indicate that, at the reporting date, the entity has substantially failed to comply with the conditions surrounding its right to defer settlement. - 6 EFRAG also believes that the IASB should clarify how the classification guidance would apply to liabilities such as provisions that have uncertain timing (such as warranty provisions that are a non-financial liability). - Therefore, EFRAG believes that it would be helpful to address these situations, as additional application examples, within the guidance in proposed paragraphs 72R and 73R.
-In EFRAG's view, additional application guidance on the issues described above would help entities understand how judgement should be exercised, and would therefore result in greater consistency in the application of the requirements. - Finally, EFRAG understands that there has been diversity in applying IAS 1 in situations where an entity has a 'right' to defer the settlement of a liability that is subject to unilateral decisions of the lenders; such as where the lender has a right to request early repayment of a long term loan at specific dates subject only to a short notice period.
-We believe that the IASB should clarify, that in these circumstances a right to defer settlement does not exist, even if the entity does not expect the early repayment of the loan.
+- 6 However, EFRAG believes that the difficulties in applying the classification requirements do not only relate to the inconsistent use of terms in paragraph 69(d) and 73 of IAS 1.
+EFRAG believes that uncertainty exists in the application of the classification requirements when an entity has a right to defer the settlement of a liability that is subject to conditions. - 7 Paragraph BC 4 in the basis for conclusions of the ED states that, when a right is subject to a condition, it is whether the entity complies with that condition as at the end of the reporting period that determines whether the right should affect the classification.
+EFRAG believes that, in some cases, it might be difficult to assess whether an entity complies with conditions at the reporting date.
+Examples include situations described in the following paragraph. - 8 An entity has a loan with a contractual maturity of less than 12 months and a roll over option to extend the maturity for more than 12 months subject to respecting a financial covenant (e.g. loan to value below 90%) and, either: - (a) The covenant is calculated with reference to the financial position at a date after the end of the reporting period (31 March) but the entity determines at the reporting date (31 December) that it would breach the covenant had the test been performed with reference to the financial data at the reporting period; or - (b) The covenant is calculated with reference to the financial position as of the reporting period but based on the annual audited financial statements that are only available at a later date (31 March).
+When approved, the financial statements show that the covenant is breached. - 9 In the above fact patterns, one view could be that the entity has not yet breached any covenant at the end of the reporting period, because the breach is only determined at a later date.
+Another view would be that the circumstances indicate that, already at the reporting date, the entity has substantially failed to comply with the conditions surrounding its right to defer settlement. - 10 Therefore, EFRAG believes that it would be helpful to address these situations, as additional application examples, within the guidance in paragraphs 72R and 73R.
+In EFRAG's view, additional application guidance on the issues described above would help entities understand how that judgement should be exercised, and would therefore result in greater consistency in the application of the requirements.